Patricia Norris: Awards

 She was nominated six times for the Academy Award for Best Costume Design: for Days of Heaven, The Elephant Man, Victor/Victoria, 2010: The Year We Make Contact, Sunset and 12 Years a Slave.
-She won the Emmy Award for Outstanding Costume Design for a Series for the pilot episode of Twin Peaks.
-Norris won the Costume Designers Guild Period Film Award for 12 Years a Slave (2013).
+She won the Primetime Emmy Award for Outstanding Costumes for a Series and was nominated for the Primetime Emmy Award for Outstanding Art Direction for a Single-Camera Series for Twin Peaks (Episode: Pilot).
+She also won the Costume Designers Guild Award for Excellence in Period Film for 12 Years a Slave.

 In 2010, she received a Lifetime Achievement Award from the Art Directors Guild.
 She was the only person to receive Lifetime Achievement Awards from both the Costume Designers Guild and the Art Directors Guild.